WICG/html-in-canvas/README.md

 The solution introduces three main primitives: an attribute to opt-in canvas elements, methods to draw child elements into the canvas, and an event which fires to handle updates.

 ### 1. The `layoutsubtree` attribute
 The `layoutsubtree` attribute on a `<canvas>` element opts in canvas descendants to layout and participate in hit testing.
 It causes the direct children of the `<canvas>` to have a stacking context, become a containing block for all descendants, and have paint containment.
-Canvas element children behave as if they are visible, but their rendering is not visible to the user.
+Canvas element children behave as if they are visible, but their rendering is not visible to the user unless and until they are explicitly drawn into the canvas via a call to `drawElementImage()` (see below).

 ### 2. `drawElementImage` (and WebGL/WebGPU equivalents)
 The `drawElementImage()` method draws a child of the canvas into the canvas, and returns a transform that can be applied to `element.style.transform` to align its DOM location with its drawn location.
 The child's rendering is taken from the last [updating the rendering](https://html.spec.whatwg.org/#update-the-rendering) step.